bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr-related/ephesians 415.md

 1. Genesis - God made everything out of nothing - fig leaves of Adam and Eve - Joseph's plan to save Egypt and his Family
 2. Exodus - The Ark Moses was placed in.
-3. Leviticus -  (this is exclusively a book of laws and yet...)
+3. Leviticus - (this is exclusively a book of laws and yet&hellip;)
 4. Numbers - a scarlet cord in Rahab's window
 5. Deuteronomy -
 6. Joshua -